-While you can buy one of the best gaming PCs and resolve your dilemma about whether to buy or build a PC that way, putting together your own system is less expensive and more rewarding.
-When you build a system yourself, you get total control of everything from the exact make and model of motherboard to aesthetics of the chassis and how many RGB fans you want.
+While you can buy one of the best gaming PCs and resolve your dilemma about whether to buy or build a PC that way, putting together your own system is almost always more rewarding.
+When you build a gaming PC yourself, you get total control of everything from the exact make and model of motherboard to aesthetics of the chassis and how many RGB fans you want.

-Note also that hardware prices change daily and vary by country, so the total cost for any given build may be slightly higher or lower when you read this than it was at publication time.
-We don't include the cost of an operating system, because you can get Windows 10 for Free or Cheap.
+Also note that we don't include the cost of an operating system, because you can get Windows for Free or Cheap.
 Nor do we include the price of peripherals such as the best gaming monitors, best gaming keyboards or best gaming mouse.

 Best $500 PC Build for Gaming

 We hate to say it, but with price spikes on GPUs, it’s impossible to fit a discrete graphics card into a $500 build--or at least a gaming-class card.
 Because of that, we’re recommending that you go with the best possible integrated graphics you can afford.
 On the CPU side, that means an AMD Ryzen 5 5600G .
 The Ryzen 5 boasts AMD Radeon Vega 7 graphics, 6 CPU cores and a boost clock of 4.4 GHz.
 That APU also comes with AMD's Wraith cooler in the box, so that's one place where we'll save some money.

 We don’t expect fantastic frame rates in games, but you should be able to game at 720p and perhaps step up to 1080p with low-to-medium settings on some less-demanding games.
 You can always save your pennies for a future GPU upgrade.